-Chairs’ backrests divide to become armrests and legs, while the top of the coat stand peels away to provide coat hooks and the side table’s stand splinter to turn into three legs.
-Nendo works with the grain and delicately peels away at each piece to create the unique wooden furniture collection Splinter for Conde House.
+Chairs' backrests divide to become armrests and legs, while the top of the coat stand peels away to provide coat hooks and the side table's stand splinter to turn into three legs.
+Nendo works with the grain and delicately peels away each piece of wood to create the unique wooden furniture collection Splinter for Conde House.

 Inspired by the silhouette of a stiletto, the thin profile of Nendo’s Heel Chair for Moroso is made from wood lacquered in black.

-Developed in resin quartz as an urban sculpture for seating and resting, the striated articulation of the Serac Bench for LAB 23 emerges seamlessly from the landscape, with each layer taking its own unique trajectory in reaction to latent forces that disperse – and ultimately coalesce – the many strata of the bench.
+Developed in resin quartz as an urban sculpture for seating and resting, the striated articulation of the Serac Bench for LAB 23 emerges seamlessly from the landscape, each layer taking its own unique trajectory in reaction to latent forces that disperse - and ultimately coalesce - the many strata of the bench.

 Zaha Hadid’s monochrome Avia and Aria lamps for Slamp combines dramatic architectural features with the intrinsic weightlessness of the materials to create a sculpture of light and technology that fascinates and enchants observers.
-The 90 cm by 130 cm veil of Aria is comprised of 50 individual layers of Cristalflex (a techno-polymer patented by Slamp), while Avia used 52 different layers of Opalflex (also a techno-polymer patented by Slamp) to create an effect of fluidity, dynamism and harmony.
+The 90 cm by 130 cm veil of Aria is comprised of 50 individual layers of Cristalflex (a techno-polymer patented by Slamp), while Avia used 52 different layers of Opalflex, a techno-polymer also patented by Slamp, to create an effect of fluidity, dynamism and harmony.

 An Array is a matrix in the language of science and is perfectly apt to describe the new auditorium seating system designed by Zaha Hadid for Poltrona Frau Contract as it creates a network of visual and geometrical effects in each seating area.
-This system forms breaks the mold of traditional auditorium seating with a single, self-rotating “seat sculpture” built on the principles of Euclidean geometry.
+This system forms breaks the mould of traditional auditorium seating with a single, self-rotating “seat sculpture” built on the principles of Euclidean geometry.

 Zaha Hadid’s Liquid Glacial Tables for David Gill Galleries embeds surface complexity and refraction within a powerful fluid dynamic.
 The table top appears transformed from static to fluid by the subtle waves and ripples evident below the surface, while the table’s legs seem to pour from the horizontal in an intense vortex.